-Whether you intend to use the mesh creation facility that Autodesk provide via your A360 cloud storage or whether you will be modelling yourself from your point cloud you first have to make some scans.
+Whether you intend to use the mesh creation facility that Autodesk provide via your A360 cloud storage (not offered anymore unfortunately) or whether you will be modelling yourself from your point cloud you first have to make some scans.

 This is relatively straightforward.